 Every Sunday morning during the NFL season, I'll be blogging the stats I used on Barstool Sports Advisors that week, plus some other ones I found from my research for each game we covered.
 Whenever I pour through the data each week, I try to separate the meaningful trends from the nonsensical ones.
 For example, a team with a really good ATS record against a specific division (not their own)?
 Probably doesn't matter that much.
 Teams are always changing, and there's nothing that suggests all the same teams in a division play a certain way or anything.
 But a coach being really good off a bye week?
 That says something.
 A team covering a lot as a road dog?
 Probably means they're being consistently undervalued.
 League wide trends that hold steady across hundreds of matchups spanning years and years?
 Those are gold.
 So you have to look at every stat individually and decide if it matters.

 Below is my entire cheat sheet I use for Advisors each week.
-Lines courtesy of the Barstool Sportsbook at the time of Advisors taping (we taped on Monday this week so they could be a bit off but that's what we go by for records purposes).
+Lines courtesy of the Barstool Sportsbook at the time of Advisors taping (Wednesday morning).
 I'll also be keeping track of my record each week.
-I'm treading above .500 but I'd like to get back to a winning week.
+Back to back 4-1 weeks, let's keep it rolling.

 1 PM on CBS